datadingbat/autobot-elastic/README.md

 # AUTOBOT (Automated Bootstrap Orchestration Tool)

 An automated deployment solution for Elasticsearch clusters on AWS, combining CloudFormation infrastructure provisioning with Ansible configuration management.
+The Ansible playbook is designed to be used independently from CloudFormation: you are welcome to ignore the CloudFormation aspects of this project without any consequence.
+The Ansible Playbook was written for Debian/Ubuntu linux, but the Configuration: Ansible section of the readme below explains what to modify to support other linux flavors, as well as environments with restricted network access (local package installs).

 ⚠️ **Note:** This project is intended for development, testing, and demonstration purposes.
 Not recommended for production deployments.

 ## Overview

 AUTOBOT automates the deployment of a complete Elasticsearch cluster with:
-* (3) dedicated master nodes
+* dedicated master nodes
-* (4) hot nodes for active data
+* hot nodes for active data
-* (2) frozen nodes for historical data
+* frozen nodes for historical data
-* Helper node running:
+* Helper node (also Ansible controller) running:
+  * Kibana for visualization
   * (TO DO) MinIO for S3-compatible storage
-  * Kibana for visualization
-  * Ansible control node
-* Load balancer for cluster access
+* Load balancer for cluster access (CloudFormation only)
-* Private DNS zone for service discovery
+* Private DNS zone for service discovery (CloudFormation only)

-Note: Number of nodes is customizable, these are just the default values.

 ## Architecture

-### Infrastructure: AWS CloudFormation
-* VPC with public subnets
-* EC2 instances:
-  * Master/Data nodes: m6i.16xlarge
-  * Helper node: t3.xlarge (runs Ansible, Kibana, MinIO)
-* Application Load Balancer
-* Route 53 private hosted zone
-* S3 bucket for frozen indices
-* Security groups and IAM roles

 ### Configuration: Ansible
 * Automated Elasticsearch installation and configuration